Essential Oil Substitution Chart & FREE Substitute Customizer

 Sleep and Calming

-When it comes to helping sleep and relaxation, Lavender is the go-to oil.
-It offers a soothing and calming aroma that can ease feelings of tension.
+Lavender is the go-to oil for helping sleep and relaxation.
+Its soothing and calming aroma can ease tension.

 • Lavender